Sign up FAQs

 The terrain is hilly, and the course includes some assents… but the views from the top are very much worth it!
 We’ll be at altitude of about 1150m.
 This isn’t in the bracket of serious altitude training (that starts at around 2000m) but you will likely notice a difference.
 Coming out beforehand for all the adventure will help you acclimatise a little, other than that our advice for best performance on the day is to stick to a good training plan before you come out, and/or just enjoy the experience!

 We have plenty of water stations around the entire course.
-It may be a good idea to bring along a hydration pack (think Camelbak or similar, cheaper alternatives) to ensure you stay hydrated throughout.
+It may be a good idea to bring along a hydration pack (think Camelbak or similar, or cheaper alternatives) to ensure you stay hydrated throughout.
 If you do, test it out before the day to make sure it’s comfortable and doesn’t bounce around or rub (imagine a chafing bag strap at mile 15!).

-The 10k course has 2 water stations, the 21k has 5 and the 42k has 11.
+Specifically, the 10k course has 2 water stations, the 21k has 5 and the 42k has 11.
 You can see the water stations clearly marked on the map at the bottom of our Race page.
 There is also a bottle for each runner at the finish line.

 Training in Uganda before the race